Craving Chinese? Here’s Where To Get Vegan Chinese Food In Seattle [2026 Guide]

 Don’t miss their Vegan Spicy Wontons (pictured), described as “a love letter to our vegan guests,” as they put it.
 “Served with our signature house spicy sauce and topped with garlic and green onion, our handmade wontons are filled with a carefully balanced mixture of bean curd, baby bok choy, shiitake mushrooms, wood ear mushrooms, glass noodles, and jicama.
 Freshly squeezed spinach juice is rolled into our house-made dough to give these wontons their vibrant, verdant hue.”
 That description reads just like a love letter, if you ask me.

-Tyger Tyger is new to the Seattle restaurant scene, located on the North end of Seattle Center next to the KEXP studios and Climate Pledge Area.
+Tyger Tyger is located on the North end of Seattle Center next to the KEXP studios and Climate Pledge Area.
 This family-owned, Sichuan-inspired restaurant is stylish, with colorful and flavorful dishes perfect for those who like a little more (or a lot more) heat.

 Vegans can enjoy their Mushroom and Carrot buns, made with wood ear mushroom, sweet carrot, ginger, garlic & chive dumplings in a dark soy vinegar glaze.